 Note: If a student is unable to return to school or in the case of an Upper School student, a specific class, withdrawal may be necessary.
 In such cases, we will work with the family so that there is a clear understanding of the student's academic record.
-In the case of an Upper School student, the student's transcript/records will indicate a medical withdrawal and the effective date, but it will not include the circumstances of the withdrawal.
+In the case of an Upper School student (or a Middle School student taking an US course for credit), the student's transcript/records will indicate a medical withdrawal and the effective date, but it will not include the circumstances of the withdrawal.